peterliu419/garmin_project/README.md

 The project uses Docker Compose for local deployment, with:

-- Pre-built images hosted on GitHub Container Registry
+- Pre-built images hosted on GitHub Container Registry on this repository
-- Official images from Docker Hub for Redis, Prometheus, and Grafana
+- Official images from Docker Hub for Redis, Redis Exporter, Prometheus, and Grafana

 ## Project Root
 ```txt